oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

           leaf name {
             type string;
             description
-              "Name of the portset -- this is used as a label to reference the set in match conditions.";
+              "Name of the port set -- this is used as a label to reference the set in match conditions.";
           }
           list port {